Nono Maldonado

-José Maldonado Fulladosa (/es/; 10 August 1945 – 16 July 2025), known professionally as Nono Maldonado (/es/), was a Puerto Rican fashion designer and businessman who also did interior design.
+José Antonio Maldonado Fulladosa (/es/; 10 August 1945 – 16 July 2025), known professionally as Nono Maldonado (/es/), was a Puerto Rican fashion designer and businessman who also did interior design.
 He was a fashion editor at Esquire magazine in the 1970s before returning to Puerto Rico, where he continued to work in the fashion industry.

 Life and career

 Fashion editor

 Maldonado, born in Mayagüez, Puerto Rico, Graduated from Colegio San Ignacio de Loyola in San Juan.
 Learned about good taste as a child at the hand of his parents, Raúl, an agricultural engineer, and Esperanza, a homemaker.
 In 1967 and started his career in the fashion world as a buyer at Bloomingdale's in New York.
 He left Bloomingdale's to become the Assistant Fashion Director of the Men's Fashion Association, the promotion agency for men's wear designers and manufacturers.
 He was also buyer, designer, and public relations consultant for several boutiques in New York.
 He was named Fashion Editor for Esquire magazine from 1972 to 1975.
 During these years he was twice elected to the International List of the World's Best Dressed Men directed then by the well-known publicist Eleanor Lambert, now published yearly by Vanity Fair Magazine.
 Maldonado was also on the editorial team of Caras, a high-fashion magazine.